- Roomy interior

 The 2018 Toyota Sienna adds lots of safety tech as standard for 2018—that's a boon since these vans are the ultimate "family trucksters."

-The IIHS says this year's van rates "Good" on all crash tests except the small overlap frontal test, where it earns an "Acceptable" score.
+The IIHS says the van rates "Good" on all crash tests except the small overlap frontal test, where it earns an "Acceptable" score.

 The federal government, meanwhile, rated the Sienna at four stars for front and rollover crash protection.